 The Blues did not get much out of their return for Gilmour.
 Bullard scored four goals and 16 points in his 20 games before being traded to the Philadelphia Flyers on Nov.
 29, 1988, for Peter Zezel.
 Coxe had seven assists in 41 games.
 He was sent to the Chicago Blackhawks the following offseason as compensation for the Blues signing of free agent Rik Wilson.
 Corkery never played in the NHL.

 A Big Day in California Hockey

 The Los Angeles Kings took the ice for their first practice in franchise history on Sept.
 6, 1967.
-Guelph, Ontario was the training camp home for the Kings in their first two seasons of existence before moving to Victoria, British Columbia, where they trained until 1974.
-Future Hall of Famers Terry Sawchuk and Brian Kilrea (builder) was part of the inaugural roster as well as Eddie Joval, Bill White and Ted Irvine.
+Guelph, Ontario, was the training camp home for the Kings in their first two seasons of existence before moving to Victoria, British Columbia, where they trained until 1974.
+Future Hall of Famers Terry Sawchuk and Brian Kilrea (builder) were part of the inaugural roster, as well as Eddie Joval, Bill White, and Ted Irvine.

 This is also a big day in the history of the San Jose Sharks.
 On Sept.
 6, 1990, the expansion franchise officially became the Sharks as the team announces their name.
 The colors, logo and uniform designs were revealed on a later date.

 One year later, on Sept.
 6, 1991, the Sharks held their first practice and also pulled off a big trade.
 They traded defenseman Kerry Toporowski and a second-round draft pick to the Blackhawks for blueliner and future Hall of Famer Doug Wilson.

-Wilson, winner of the 1982 Norris Trophy for being the best defenseman in the league, is named the first team captain in franchise history.
+Wilson, winner of the 1982 Norris Trophy for being the best defenseman in the league, was named the first team captain in franchise history.
 He played 86 games over the next two seasons for the Sharks, scoring 12 goals and 48 points.
 This trade started a long relationship between Wilson and the Sharks.
 He was eventually hired as their general manager in 2003, a job he held until April 7, 2022, when he stepped down to focus on his health.

 Odds & Ends